Creating Music with Ardour

 - Import existing media files into the session

 MIDI recordings consist of performance data ("play note X at time T") rather than actual sound.
 As a result, they are more flexible than actual audio, since the precise sound that they will generate when played depends on where the MIDI data is sent to.
 Two different synthesizers may produce very different sounds in response to the same incoming MIDI data.

 Audio recordings can be made from external instruments with electrical outputs (keyboards, guitars, etc.), or via microphones or other sound capturing equipment.

-Ardour uses the JACK Audio Connection Kit for all audio and MIDI I/O, which means that recording audio/MIDI from other applications is fundamentally identical to recording audio/MIDI from audio/MIDI hardware.
+Ardour can use the JACK Audio Connection Kit for all audio and MIDI I/O, making recording audio/MIDI from other applications fundamentally identical to recording audio/MIDI from audio/MIDI hardware.